ibm-cloud-docs/cloud-native/overview.md

 Clear API boundaries give teams that work on a service the most flexibility to evolve the implementation.
 This characteristic is what enables polyglot programming and persistence.

 Microservices are resilient.
 Application stability depends on individual microservices being robust to failure.
-This is a significant difference from traditional architectures, where the supporting infrastructure handles failures for you.
+This model is a significant difference from traditional architectures, where the supporting infrastructure handles failures for you.
 Each service needs to apply isolation patterns, such as circuit breakers and bulkheads, to contain failures and define appropriate fallback behaviors to protect upstream services.

 Microservices are stateless and are stored in external backing cloud services, like Redis.
 Fast startup and graceful shutdown behavior further allow microservices to work well in automated environments that create and remove instances in response to load or to maintain system health.

 ### The meaning of "small"
 {: #small-microsvc}

 The use of the word "small", as applied to a microservice, means that it is focused in purpose.
-Many descriptions make parallels between the roles of individual microservices and chained commands on the Unix command line:
+Many descriptions make parallels between the roles of individual microservices and chained commands on the UNIX command line:

 ```
 ls | grep 'service' | sort -r